Touhma/DSP_Galactic_Scale/Package/README.md

 # BACKUP YOUR SAVES.
 SERIOUSLY.

+- Version 2.12.0 - Initial Dark Fog Test Build
+- Version 2.11.11 - Add Binary Star Fix from Arniox, and Soarqin's autobridging belt fix.
+Thanks to starfish for the transpiler, and for paying attention when I was asleep at the wheel.
+- Version 2.11.10 - Translation additions.
+Thanks starfish
 - Version 2.11.9 - Added GalacticScale Dev Generator, added Recursive Moon option.
 Removed Vanilla Gen due to lack of maintenance.
 - Version 2.11.8 - Attempt to fix localization issues
 - Version 2.11.7 - Fix Galaxy Generation when moon change is high